FernandoBasso/devhowto/docs/typescript/quizzes/basic-types.md

     ???
 "Answer"

         Yes, we can.
-TypeScript uses *structural typing* (not *nominative typing), which in this case means the types (could be interfaces as well) `Profile` and `Jedi` are *interchangeable* because both have the same *shape* (structure).
+TypeScript uses *structural typing* (not *nominative typing*), which in this case means the types `Profile` and `Jedi` are *interchangeable* because both have the same *shape* (structure).
 The names of the types are not that important for type-checking here.
 They are important for readability and to convey intent.